scalapb/ScalaPB/README.md

 generate Scala case classes, parsers and serializers for your protocol buffers.

-The biggest difference between ScalaPB and ScalaBuff is that ScalaPB uses `protoc` to parse the source `.proto` files instead of rolling its own parser.
-By using the parser implementation provided by Google, ScalaPB achieves perfect compatibility with the language specification and can handle any valid proto file.

 ScalaPB generates case classes that can co-exist in the same project alongside the Java-generated code for ProtocolBuffer.
 This makes it easy to gradually migrate an existing project from the Java version of protocol buffers to